[vc_row][vc_column][vc_column_text]

 made me get to the real thing.
 Later, my brother told me his favorite book was Breakfast

-, which became my favorite too because of how truly funny it is.
+of Champions, which became my favorite too because of how truly funny it is.

 Asking a Vonnegut fan like me which is the funniest of his books is kind of